AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 # Introduction

 This chart bootstraps the creation of a persistent volume and persistent volume claim on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-In addition it deploys the nginx-ingress chart which consists in an Ingress Controler that uses ConfigMaps to store nginx configuration.
+In addition it deploys the nginx-ingress chart which consists in an Ingress Controller that uses ConfigMaps to store nginx configuration.

 ## Prerequisites